IBC (bus manufacturer)

-IBC was an Australian bus chassis manufacturer based in Brisbane.
+IBC was an Australian bus chassis manufacturer based in Brisbane, which operated from 1963 to 1991.

 History

 IBC was founded in the 1963 by Ian & Bruce Campbell and manufactured bus and coach chassis powered by Caterpillar or General Motors engines.
 In 1980 it had a chassis bodied by Pressed Metal Corporation to the same style as being delivered to the Urban Transit Authority as a demonstrator.
 It ceased trading in October 1991.